cs423-uiuc/cs423-uiuc.github.io/fall25/mps/MP0.md

 ### Goals

-- In this MP you will learn download, compile, and install your own kernel.
+- In this MP you will learn to download, compile, and test your own kernel.
-- You will configure your development environment for upcoming projects
+- You will configure your development environment for upcoming MPs.
-- You will familiarize yourself with the layout of the kernel's code
-- The kernel source code will be a helpful reference for upcoming MPs
+- The kernel source code will be a helpful reference.

 Note: The instructions in this document are adapted from the guide at https://wiki.ubuntu.com/KernelTeam/GitKernelBuild